Hiking and Walking in Sault Ste. Marie

 This trail system is a walk through thousands of years of history.
 You can access both the Whitefish Island and the Attikamek trails, and also walk the park grounds of this significant heritage area.
 The area can be accessed from the waterfront boardwalk.
 Whitefish, an island in the St. Mary’s River, was an ancestral fishing station to the Anishenabek people of the Great Lakes for over 2,000 years and is in their stewardship still.
 At the park’s Visitors’ Centre, you can learn about the deep history of this area as well as gain an understanding of how the locks work and even watch as boats pass through the system.
 You access the trails by crossing the lock gate bridge over the Canadian Canal, built in 1897, and now used only for recreational vessels.
 You can also walk out along a very long pier to view Lake Superior.
 The trails here meander among wetlands and streams often dammed by busy beavers.
 There is much birdlife to view, and there are lookout platforms along the way.
 Overhead, the Sault Ste.
 Marie International Bridge spans the twin Saults.
 At one point you skirt the roaring rapids of the St. Mary’s River.
 If you explore all the paths and viewpoints, you can work your way up to a 10km hike.

 A tranquil green space on the St. Mary’s River east of downtown Sault Ste.
 Marie, this 42-acre park provides a great view of the Great Lakes freighter traffic using the Soo Canal system.
 This is an easy 2.4 km. walk on paved trail and the dirt path that circles Topsail Island.
 There are bridges, a duck pond, and botanical gardens and a visitor’s greenhouse.
 You’ll see the fenced grave near the pond, that of Colonel John Prince (1796-1870), who built a house there and called it Bellevue.
-Combine your walk with the waterfront boardwalk.
+Combine your walk with the waterfront boardwalk for a beautiful but longer trek.
 You can get drive directions and a map from one of our Adventure Hosts.

 Escape from the city within the city limits.
 Towering pines, rugged rocks, and sparkling creeks and waterfalls punctuate this incredible trail system.
 A network of nordic ski trails crisscross this 3000-acre conservation area, open for walking and hiking during the summer months.
 You can drive directly to the large pond/beach area, then climb the stairs alongside the cascades of Crystal Creek.
 Sit on a rock and dangle your feet in one of the still pools.
 You can walk the easy 2km trail (a choice for families) and return to the picnic/playground area.
 Or tackle one or more of the 5km ski trails.
 The trailhead is just a 5-minute drive from the Inn.
 Our Adventure Hosts can provide you with detailed trail information.